Flexor carpi radialis muscle

 In anatomy, flexor carpi radialis is a muscle of the human forearm that acts to flex and (radially) abduct the hand.
 The Latin carpus means wrist; hence flexor carpi is a flexor of the wrist.

 Origin and insertion

 The flexor carpi radialis is one of four muscles in the superficial layer of the anterior compartment of the forearm.

 This muscle originates from the medial epicondyle of the humerus as part of the common flexor tendon.
-It runs just laterally of flexor digitorum superficialis and inserts on the anterior aspect of the base of the second metacarpal, and has small slips to both the third metacarpal and trapezium tuberosity.
+It runs just laterally of flexor digitorum superficialis and inserts on the anterior aspect of the base of the metacarpal of the index finger (second metacarpal), and has small slips to both the metacarpal of the middle finger (third metacarpal) and trapezium tuberosity.

 The tendon of the flexor carpi radialis is visible on the anterior surface of the forearm, just proximal to the wrist, when the wrist is flexed.
 It is the tendon seen most lateral, closest to the thumb.

 Nerve and artery

 Like most flexors of the anterior compartment of the forearm, FCR is innervated by the median nerve, specifically by axons from cervical nerve roots C6 and C7.
 The muscle receives its blood supply from the ulnar artery.